 According to the Scrum Guide by Ken Schwaber and Jeff Sutherland, the originators of Scrum, the purpose of the sprint retrospective is to:

-- Inspect how the last Sprint went with regards to people, relationships, process, and tools;
+- Inspect how the last Sprint went with regard to people, relationships, processes, and tools;

 - Identify and order the major items that went well and potential improvements;

 - Create a plan to improve the way the Scrum team does its work.

 Sprint Retrospectives usually happen after the Sprint Review and before the next Sprint Planning.
 While the Sprint Review is an occasion for the development team to showcase the work they completed during the latest Sprint, the Retrospective represents an opportunity for honest feedback about what went well and what could be improved.

 When done right, sprint retrospectives bring several benefits to the development team: